lumeland/blog/posts/lume-cms-0.13.0.md

 ```

 LumeCMS detected the special name "[]" as an instruction to ignore the element
-and store directly its content.
-This allows to store the data as an array:
+and store its content directly.
+This allows us to store the data as an array:

 ```json
 [